Certified Recovery Support Specialist (CRSS) & Certified Peer Recovery Specialist (CPRS) FAQs

 Here are the steps that are recommended for you to take if you are interested in earning either the CRSS or CPRS credentials:

-• Next, visit the Illinois Certification Board website at iaodapca.org, click on credentialing, scroll down to Recovery Support Specialist (for CRSS) or Peer Recovery Specialist (for CPRS).
-You'll want to download all listed documents for the applicable credential (Model, Application, etc.), print or save them, and carefully read the Model, which explains the requirements for the credential.
+• Visit the Illinois Certification Board website at iaodapca.org, click on credentialing, scroll down to Recovery Support Specialist (for CRSS) or Peer Recovery Specialist (CPRS).
+You'll want to download all listed documents for the applicable credential (Model, Study Guide, etc.), print or save them, and carefully read the Model, which explains the requirements for the credential.

-• Submit the completed application, required documentation, and application fee to the Illinois Certification Board via postal mail (see #6 for details on fees).
-Applications will not be accepted by email.
-ICB will review your application.
-After their review, they will reply with either an approval to take the exam, or a list of any missing or incomplete documentation.
+• Once you have completed all steps in the online application, including uploading all required documentation and paying the application fee, you will submit it for final review.
+After ICB reviews the application, they will reply with either an approval to take the exam, or a list of any missing or incomplete documentation.
 Applicants have up to one year to supply any missing or incomplete documentation.

 4. What are the application requirements for the CRSS and CPRS credentials?